 Amira Learning was part of the Expanded Definition of Student Success Ed Tech Challenge.
 Funds supported Amira Learning’s Intelligent Reading Assistant that listens, assesses, and coaches students to accelerate reading mastery.

 BirdBrain Technologies was part of the Science Learning Ed Tech Challenge.
 Funds supported BirdBrain’s adaptive science platform that ensures every student in a classroom can read, grow, and learn independently.

 For-profit | Visit the Site

 Cognitive ToyBox was part of the Early Learning Ed Tech Challenge.
 Funds supported Cognitive ToyBox’s science-backed learning games for early childhood.

 Teachley was part of the Early Learning Ed Tech Challenge.
 Funds supported Teachley’s math games that replace formative assessments and give K-5 teachers insight about what to teach next.

 NewSchools/Gallup Poll on Distance LearningLearn More

-New poll from NewSchools and Gallup looks at parent, teacher, and student perspectives on education technology and distance learningSchools, students and famil…
+Summer 2020 poll from NewSchools and Gallup looks at parent, teacher, and student perspectives on education technology and distance learningSchools, students a…

 The NewSchools-Gallup Ed Tech Survey: Full Report on Usage by Educators and TeachersLearn More